 Finally, the "Variables" display lists all variables and their current values.
-It does its best to show multiple representations of variables: such as the decimal or character version, or both the memory address and contents of pointers.
+It does its best to show multiple representations of Remember that you can use the command Ctrl-c in the shell to terminate a running program. variables: such as the decimal or character version, or both the memory address and contents of pointers.

 - 5. Type step to move through code line-by-line.
 You can type it again, or use up arrow to retrieve recent commands and hit enter to run it again.
-As you do, you will see the current line changing in the "Source" display and the local variables and their values changing in the "Variables" display. - You can also use the print command to display the value of variables.
+As you do, you will see the current line changing in the "Source" display and the local variables and their values changing in the "Variables" display. - 6.
+You can also use the print command to display the value of variables.
 For example, you can type print s to display the input argument to the function. - 7.
 Step through the code for a while, watching the local variable values, and see if you can figure out why this code runs infinitely. - 8.
 To close the GDB session, you can type quit and then answer y to the prompt to exit.